Top GORUCK Alternatives Compared

 The good news is that you do not need a GORUCK pack to start rucking.
 Several excellent alternatives offer strong durability, comfortable harness systems, and lower prices.
 In this guide we compare the best GORUCK alternatives based on durability, load carry, comfort, and value.

-The Benchmark: GORUCK GORUCK GR1 USA
+The Benchmark: GORUCK GR1 USA

 Reference Pack